uk-gov-mirror/nationalarchives.tdr-scripts/terraform/keycloak-sandbox/README.md

   * **NOTE**: This Key should be deleted from the GovUK Notify service once no longer needed
 * /sandbox/keycloak/govuk_notify/template_id: this should be a GovUK Notify template id

-For full documentation on GovUK Notify and how to gain access, see: XXXXXX
+For full documentation on GovUK Notify and how to gain access, see: [TDR Auth Server readme](https://github.com/nationalarchives/tdr-auth-server/blob/master/README.md)

+## Delete the instance

 Run: